Loading...

 Objective

-• Enable and start the postfix service.
+• Enable and start postfix at boot.

-• Verify service health using systemctl status.
+• Verify service health with systemctl.

 Walkthrough